clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 If configured as a light component, `color` and `brightness` are overridden by the light at startup, according to its `restore_mode` setting.

 {{< /note >}}
-Check out [lvgl-cookbook-keypad](#lvgl-cookbook-keypad) in the Cookbook for an example which demonstrates how to change the `led` styling properties from an automation.
+Check out [A numeric input keypad](#lvgl-cookbook-keypad) in the Cookbook for an example which demonstrates how to change the `led` styling properties from an automation.

 {{< anchor "lvgl-widget-line" >}}